ardanlabs/gotraining/01-language_syntax/06-functions/readme.md

 ## Functions - Language Syntax

-Function are at the core of the language.
+Functions are at the core of the language.
 They provide a mechanism to group and organize our code to separate and distinct pieces of functionality.
 They can be used to provide an API to the packages we write and are a core compontent to concurrency.

 ## Notes